-But beneath the political rhetoric about military action, immigration policies and international alliances, there’s a larger truth that needs to be heard:
+Evil is real.
+But beneath the political rhetoric about military action, immigration policies and international alliances, there’s a larger truth we need to pay attention to:

-At the end of the day, ordinary people like you and me — not politicians — are the ones who have the power to overcome evil.
+At the end of the day, ordinary people — not politicians — are the ones who have the power to overcome evil.

 Evil isn’t about ethnicity or geography.
 It’s about the way we live our lives.
 And the way we beat it is by learning to overcome evil with good.